scan-io-git/scan-io/plugins/bitbucket/README.md

 # Bitbucket plugin
 The plugin implements work with functions ```list``` and ```fetch```:
-* Listing whole repositories in a VCS from the master/main branch.
+* Listing all repositories in a VCS from the master/main branch.
 * Listing repositories by a project in a VCS from the master/main branch.
 * Fetching from an input file using an ssh-key/ssh-agent/HTTP authentification.<br><br>